This is part of a series. If you have not read the articles that build up to this one, I recommend that you do so first.

 This term means that once you have a long term care policy, as long as you continue to pay premiums, your insurer cannot drop you.
 It is possible, though, for your insurer to raise premiums if they do so for your entire age group.

-This is like a health insurance deductible but for long term care.
-It is the period of time which you must pay for the long term care before the policy benefits kick in.
+This is like a health insurance deductible but for long-term care.
+It is the period of time in which you must pay for long-term care before the policy benefits kick in.
 The elimination period can range from 0 days to 100 days.
 The elimination period clock stops if you stop receiving care, but does not reset like a deductible for a health care policy.
-So, if you have a 90 day elimination period, receive 45 days of care, recover, and then later, need care again, you’ll pick back up at day 46 rather than starting over at day 1.
+So, if you have a 90-day elimination period, receive 45 days of care, recover, and then later, need care again, you’ll pick back up at day 46 rather than starting over at day 1.

 The only time that Medicare will cover a nursing home is in the following condition: